filikat/FactorHiGHS/README.txt

 The direct solver uses the following objects:
 - Symbolic, to store the symbolic factorization;
-- DataCollector, to collect information during the factorization;
 - Numeric, to store the numeric factorization;
 - Analyse, to perform the analyse phase;
 - Factorise, to perform the factorise phase.